-The snow left on the ground is just in patches now.
-Big blankets of it, and then dead looking grass.
-Sort of forlorn looking.
+The snow left on the ground is just patches of white now.
+There are big blankets of it laid among dead grass.
+It is all sort of forlorn looking.

-The best time to view snow is certainly when it is freshly fallen and pristine.
+Certainly the best time to view snow is when it is freshly fallen and pristine.
 Not when it’s been around long enough to look dirty and sad.

 I just got off the phone with the woman hired to interview me for Country Sampler.
-Questions about the house, my decorating style.
+She had questions about the house, my decorating style.

 Do I even have a decorating style?
-Advice I’d have for others.
-I told her shop the house before you go out and spend money.
+I told her my style is to shop the house before I go out and spend money.

-Actually, I don’t have patterns in my decorating style.
-I just get the glimmer of an idea and see what happens.
+I don’t have conceived patterns in my decorating style.
+I just get the glimmer of an idea and go with it and see what happens.
 I don’t know when I begin how things will turn out.
 I think many of us are that way.

-Had I known that day that I sat on my little gardening scooter with a box full of vintage images and printed poems, what it was to bring about, I’d certainly have never thought it would be this.
+I really had no idea when I sat on my little garden scooter with a box full of vintage images and printed poems, that it would end up being what it became.

 Have I said I’m sick of winter?
-Of not being outside taking photos of birds.
+Of not being able to go outside to take photos of birds.
 Of not seeing blooms out in the garden.
 Well, I’ll say it again: I’m sick of winter.

 I’m not accustomed to this much cold weather.
 And I know to some in far northern regions, this is nothing.